 In the following, we present all existing 2D–3D fusion algorithms for object detection in autonomous vehicles from 2017 to 2025.
 To ensure a consistent and fair comparison, we organize the results into two separate tables, as the performance of these methods is evaluated on different datasets.
 Table \ref{table: fusion-kitti} provides a comparative analysis of fusion-based object detection methods using paired image–LiDAR data from the KITTI dataset, while Table \ref{table: fusion-nuscense} summarizes those evaluated on the NuScenes dataset.
 It should be mentioned that the values highlighted in red represent the best performance achieved for each evaluation metric across all listed methods.

-From Table \ref{table: fusion-kitti}, we provide a detailed discussion of four selected models: VirConv \cite{wu2023virtual}, obtained the highest results in $AP_{3D}$ $Car$ evaluations; ViKIENet \cite{yu2025vikienet}, which achieved the highest results in $AP_{BEV}$ $Car$ evaluations; PointPainting \cite{vora2020pointpainting}, got the highest results in $AP_{3D}$ $Pedestrain$ evaluations; and SupFusion \cite{qin2023supfusion}, which attained the highest results in $AP_{3D}$ $Cyclist$ evaluations on the KITTI dataset.
+From Table \ref{table: fusion-kitti}, we provide a detailed discussion of four selected models: VirConv \cite{wu2023virtual}, obtained the highest results in $AP_{3D}$ $Car$ evaluations; ViKIENet \cite{yu2025vikienet}, which achieved the highest results in $AP_{BEV}$ $Car$ evaluations; PointPainting \cite{vora2020pointpainting}, got the highest results in $AP_{3D}$ $Pedestrain$ evaluations; SupFusion \cite{qin2023supfusion}, which attained the highest results in $AP_{3D}$ $Cyclist$, and UPIDet \cite{zhang2023unleash} achieved competitive results in evaluations on the KITTI dataset.
 VirConv \cite{wu2023virtual} is a multimodal 3D object detection framework that uses virtual points to strengthen LiDAR–RGB fusion while tackling two persistent issues in depth-completion-based augmentation: excessive point density and noise from inaccurate depth estimates.
 Its core component, the VirConv operator, combines Stochastic Voxel Discard (StVD) to filter out redundant near-range voxels while preserving geometry-rich distant points, and Noise-Resistant Submanifold Convolution (NRConv) to encode features jointly in 3D space and their 2D image projections, enabling effective suppression of boundary noise without eroding useful edge detail.
 From this foundation, three detector configurations were developed.
-VirConv-L applies an early-fusion scheme aimed at minimizing processing time.
+VirConv-L uses an early-fusion scheme to minimize processing time.
 VirConv-T follows a late-fusion route and adds multi-transformation refinement to raise detection precision.
-VirConv-S extends the approach into a semi-supervised framework, using high-confidence pseudo-labels.
+VirConv-S extends the approach to a semi-supervised framework that uses high-confidence pseudo-labels.

 ViKIENet \cite{yu2025vikienet} is a multi-modal 3D object detection framework that replaces the dense, noise-prone virtual points of traditional LiDAR–camera fusion with a compact set of semantically enriched Virtual Key Instances (VKIs).
 Its architecture comprises three tightly integrated modules.
 The Semantic Key Instance Selection (SKIS) module generates VKIs by combining depth completion with semantic segmentation, converting only object-relevant pixels into 3D points augmented with class scores.
 These VKIs and raw LiDAR points are voxelized in separate branches, processed by sparse 3D convolutions, and aligned through the Virtual-Instance-to-Real Attention (VIRA) module, which refines VKI features using precise LiDAR depth cues.
 The Virtual Instance Focused Fusion (VIFF) module then performs two-stage fusion: BEV-level integration via channel and spatial attention to enhance proposal generation, and RoI-level bi-directional cross-attention to combine VKI semantic richness with LiDAR geometric accuracy for final bounding box refinement.
 This design reduces computation, suppresses depth-induced noise, and preserves discriminative spatial–semantic cues.